Catholic leaders in Texas name 286 accused of abusing minors

 In the months after that report, about 50 dioceses and religious provinces have released the names of nearly 1,250 priests and others accused of abuse.
 Approximately 60 percent of them have died.
 About 30 other dioceses are investigating or have promised to release names of credibly accused priests in the coming months.

 In Texas, the Diocese of Dallas and some others relied on retired police and federal investigators to review church files and other material to substantiate claims of abuse.
 It’s not clear whether any of the names released Thursday could result in local prosecutors bringing criminal charges.
 The majority of those identified have since died.
-Some investigations dated back to 1950 while other reviews, as in the case of the Diocese of Lubbock, only went to 1983 because that is when that diocese was established.
+Some investigations dated back to 1950 while other reviews, as in the case of the Diocese of Laredo, only went to 2000 because that’s when that diocese was established.
+Of the 286 men named in Texas, 172 have died, a percentage comparable with the national tally.

-“Our office stands ready to assist local law enforcement and any district attorney’s office that asks for our help in dismantling this form of evil and removing the threat of those who threaten Texas children,” said Marc Rylander, spokesman for the Texas attorney general’s office.

 The head of the Archdiocese of Galveston-Houston, Cardinal Daniel N. DiNardo, also is president of the U.S. Conference of Catholic Bishops and is expected to attend a February summit called by Pope Francis to sensitize church leaders around the globe to the pain of victims, instruct them how to investigate cases and develop general protocols for church hierarchy to use.